How to Name Your Artwork: Find a Title That Sells

 If the title grabs them, it hooks them in.

 Get it wrong and you’ve lost them, get it right and the name of the artwork alone can be enough to sell the work.
+The title of a painting matters

-Naming your art is that important.
+Naming your artwork is that important.

 Selling art made simple banner

-Finding a Good Name For Your Art
+How to Find a Good Name For Your Artwork

 According to the all-knowing Wikipedia, an idiom is a short ‘figure of speech’ differing from the literal meaning, with 25,000 examples in the English language to choose from.
 This gives you a list of titles without much effort.